sovrin-foundation/connector-app/docs/introduction.md

 # Sovrin Connector App
 App to connect Sovrin with 3rd party authentication

+> note: While this is currently just a mirror of the README.md, we will want to edit this to have more user/consumer oriented instructions

 ## Introduction

 We have an ongoing effort to build and run the Connector App, then make it interoperable with the hyperledger Indy open source protocols.